Why Walk The Coast To Coast?

 Very Funny.
 How difficult is the Coast to Coast?

 - And thirdly, divide the walk into stages and complete it over many weeks, months or years.
 Doing the C2C in stages may not be as satisfying as facing it full-on as one multi-day effort but walk the walk as you see fit.
 No one, who matters, will judge you.

 How long is the Coast to Coast?

 I have tallied up the daily distances I walked (I strayed from the official path a little – especially on Day 4 due to bad weather) and arrived at a figure of 200½ miles.
-No two people walking the C2C at different times will walk exactly the same path: getting lost, taking short-cuts or taking long-cuts will all affect the total mileage.
+No two people walking the C2C at different times will walk exactly the same path: getting lost, taking short-cuts, taking long-cuts will all affect the total mileage.